nimb-os/home/README.md

 ## Introduction

 NimbOS is a project to generate a flavor of linux that is preferable to OS X as a desktop environment for developing and deploying cloud-based applications.
+There will always be a free, open-source community edition, though we may try to do an enterprise edition later that we could charge for.
+We are currently envisioning the community edition as pay-what-you-want (including free).
+The proceeds will go into a general fund that can be used to pay for fees and costs associated with the project, distributed by way of democratically approved proposals.
+Long term, it would be cool to have to full time staff that work on this, and they presumably would need salaries.

 Some initial concepts we have include: